hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Creating and editing a platform page

+>**Important Note:** In this document, a platform can be a product page, an HPE GreenLake page or an HPE key Open Source project page.
+Select the appropriate category in the CMS editor as explained below.

 1. In the CMS, from the **Contents** tab, select **(1) Platforms (for a Product page); (2) GreenLake for an HPE GreenLake page; (3) Opensource for an Opensource page.** in the Collections tab.
 Click on **(1) New Platforms; (2) New GreenLake; (3) New Opensource** button to create a new product page, GreenLake page, and Opensource page respectively.
 To edit an existing Product/GreenLake/Opensource page, locate the Platform/GreenLake/Opensource page to edit (HPE Ezmeral Data Fabric in our example).
 This opens the editor.

     <center><img src="media/guide-platform-content-edit.png" width="800" height="773"></center>